PlantDr430/FunFinder_Pangenome/README.md

 This script was written to produce many of the results and figures in Wyka et al. (in preparation).
 It takes output files from [Funannotate](https://github.com/nextgenusfs/funannotate) and the Orthogroups.txt output from [Orthofinder](https://github.com/davidemms/OrthoFinder) (or similar programs such as OrthoMCL and SiLiX) and conducts pangenomic analyses and produces results in the form of text files and figures.

-Results will consist of: (Note: these figures are from mock data)
+Results will consist of: (Note: these figures are from mock data as I can't post figures I intend publish)

 Pangenome stats
 ![Pangenome stats](https://github.com/PlantDr430/images/blob/master/Pangenome_stats.png)